KennedyMungai/CardGame/README.md

 # CardGame

-A simple browser card game
+A simple browser card game made in HTML, CSS and Javascript